tfujisawa/tr2_tutorial/README.md

 Then, put the tr2-delimitation directory wherever you want.
 If you want to run Triplec, download the Triplec.jar from its website <http://www.cibiv.at/software/triplec/>, then create a directory named "bin" in the tr2-delimitation directory and put the Triplec.jar in the created "bin" directory.

-You can download the triplec.jar with "wget" command.
+You can download the triplec.jar with "wget" command in tr2-delimitation/bin directory.

 ```
+$ mkdir bin
-$ cd tr2-delimitation/bin
+$ cd bin
 $ wget http://www.cibiv.at/software/triplec/Triplec.jar
 ```